cypherglassdotcom/windshield/README.md

 ```
 cd ~/windshield/backend
+mix local.hex --force
+mix local.rebar
 mix deps.get
+MIX_ENV=prod mix compile
 ./start.sh

+# after a few seconds (10s) try:
 curl http://localhost:4000/api/health-check
 ```

 If the installation was successfull you should see an `"OK"` after the last command.
+If you don't please open stderr.txt (in this very same directory) and open an issue with the occurred error.

 ### Frontend UI Installation